TX-3000 series

 The TX-3000 series (TX-3000系) is a dual-voltage electric multiple unit (EMU) train type operated by the Metropolitan Intercity Railway Company on the Tsukuba Express line in the Kanto region of Japan.

 Formation

 The trains are formed as six-car sets.
 They are prepared for a possible lengthening to eight cars per set.

+Sets are formed as follows with car 1 at the Tsukuba (northern) end.

 Interior

 Seating accommodation consists of longitudinal seating, with priority seating sections.
 The interior features passenger information displays and security cameras.

 Technical specifications

 The trains use SiC-VVVF technology.
 They have aluminium car bodies and bolsterless bogies.

 History

 Five six-car sets were ordered in June 2018.
 The first set was delivered in September 2019, with the remaining sets to be delivered in December 2019 and January 2020.
 A second set was delivered in December 2019.
 Two further sets were delivered in January 2020.
 A fifth set was delivered in March 2020.

-The train entered service on 14 March 2020.
+The type entered service on 14 March 2020.